 Temperatures in Banff in November

-Starting from October, Banff begins to experience colder temperatures and occasional snowfall.
+Starting in October, Banff begins to experience colder temperatures and occasional snowfall.
 Come November, it experiences shorter days and more snowfall.

-In our visits to Banff in November from the past 5 years, the weather has been a bit unpredictable.
-This is especially something to keep in mind, if you are driving to the national park from Calgary (nearest Banff airport) or from Edmonton.
-The unpredictability in weather, means traffic issues on the highway, accidents and road blocks due to weather warning.
+In our visits to Banff in November over the past 12 years, the weather has been a bit unpredictable.
+This is especially something to keep in mind if you are driving to the national park from Calgary (nearest Banff airport) or from Edmonton.

-Temperature wise, as you can see from above – it ranges from – 8 degrees to 1 degree Celsius.
+Temperature wise, as you can see from above – it ranges from – 8 degrees (17.6 F) to 1 degree Celsius (33.8 F).
 So needless to say, wear warm winter clothing.
 November is not the dead of winter here in Banff, but it can get quite cold at night and early morning hours.

 Travel tips for Banff in November